§ 39-26-7. Renewable energy development fund.

 (a) There is hereby authorized and created within the Rhode Island commerce corporation a renewable energy development fund for the purpose of increasing the supply of NE-GIS certificates available for compliance in future years by obligated entities with renewable energy standard requirements, as established in this chapter.
 The fund shall be located at the Rhode Island commerce corporation.
 The Rhode Island commerce corporation shall:

-Adopt plans and guidelines for the management and use of the fund in accordance with § 42-64-13.2, and
+Administer the fund and adopt plans and guidelines for the management and use of the fund in coordination with the office of energy resources and the Rhode Island infrastructure bank, and

-(b) The economic development corporation shall enter into agreements with obligated entities to accept alternative compliance payments, consistent with rules of the commission and the purposes set forth in this section; and alternative compliance payments received pursuant to this section shall be trust funds to be held and applied solely for the purposes set forth in this section.
+(b) The Rhode Island commerce corporation shall enter into agreements with obligated entities to accept alternative compliance payments, consistent with rules of the commission and the purposes set forth in this section; and alternative compliance payments received pursuant to this section shall be trust funds to be held and applied solely for the purposes set forth in this section.

 (c) The uses of the fund shall include but not be limited to:

 (1) Stimulating investment in renewable energy development by entering into agreements, including multi-year agreements, for renewable energy certificates;

 (2) Establishing and maintaining a residential renewable energy program using eligible technologies in accordance with § 39-26-5;